Introduction to Wireless Technologies

 Course Content

 Introduction to wireless communication systems, transmitters and receivers, RF circuits and antennas, noise and power budget, radio wave propagation, and analogue and digital modulation.
-Technology behind Bluetooth, WiFi, Internet of Things (IoT), 5G communications, Connected Cars, and many more.
+Technology behind Bluetooth, WiFi, Internet of Things (IoT), 5G/6G communications, Connected Cars, radars, medical and biomedical instruments and many others.

 Recommended prerequisites